Raf Riley

-Rafael Greifer, better known by his stage name Raf Riley, is a record producer and artist from North London.
+Rafael Nathan Greifer, better known by his stage name Raf Riley, is a record producer and artist from North London.
 He was formerly a member of ExR alongside Etta Bond, and is signed to OddChild Music and has released on Diplo's Mad Decent label.
 ExR released two EPs: Emergency Room and Meds.
 He released his own EP titled Now That's What I Call Gangster Beats!! in January 2013.
 Riley is also known for his comedy production: alongside Reuben "Dangerman" Dangoor, Riley is one half of the Grand Spectacular.
 Their 2010 single "Being A Dickhead's Cool" became a viral video, receiving over thirteen million YouTube views.
 Riley and Dangerman are also part of the comedy rap trio Sabotage Party alongside Ray Knotts, in which he raps as well as produces.
 Dangerman also designs and directs all OddChild Music artwork and ExR videos.